NicoOhler/Notes/Physik/Atoms in Motion.md

 	+ high temperature => more movement => molecules fly away => steam
 		+ single molecules are knocked too far away such that the pull of the other molecules is no longer strong enough
 		+ steam are water molecules spread far apart
+	+ low temperature => less movement => molecules glued/locked => ice
+		+ every atom has a definite place
+		+ rotating one atom also rotates any connected atoms
+		+ shrinks/expands depending on crystalline structure
+			+ water and metals shrink
+				+
+			+ most substances expand
 + pressure
 	+ molecules bouncing in a vessel
 	+ keep knocking on the outer bounds